lockss/lockss-rtd-manual/docs/upgrading/index.rst

    ..
 COMMENT PREVIOUSVERSION

    ..
 COMMENT LATESTVERSION

+    FIXME (this section is likely different for beta1)

    If it takes more than a few seconds for ``upgrade-to-alpha6`` above to run, the reindexing of all previously archived content which occurs the first time you start 2.0-alpha6 after upgrading from 2.0-alpha5 may take prohibitively long.
 This performance issue will be addressed in the next release.
 If you do not need the previously stored content during alpha testing, you could delete it and skip this reindexing step; see :doc:`/sysadmin/resetting`.